 Sometimes it is difficult to assess whether or not someone is legally incapacitated.
 Legally incapacitated means that someone is unable to understand the nature of the document and its effect, or is unable to communicate in any way.
 If there is a question about a person's competence it is best to obtain a written medical opinion, and it is best to get that from the person's own doctor.

 Being physically incapacitated, for example being paralysed and being unable to sign documents, does not mean that person is necessarily legally incapacitated.
 The person may still be able to understand the document and its implications.
 To have legal capacity, the person needs to be able to communicate in some way.
 This can be a complex area of law.
-Please call the legal helpline or see a lawyer for further advice.
+Legal advice should be sought if there is any question as to a person's legal capacity.

 However the preparation and use of the forms can be complex and it is wise to seek legal advice before using them.